ZhiShan-zh/ZhiShan-zh.github.io/docs/programming/java/spring/BeanFactory.md

 	 * but may also be translated into a conventional by-name lookup based on the name
 	 * of the given type.
 For more extensive retrieval operations across sets of beans,
 	 * use {@link ListableBeanFactory} and/or {@link BeanFactoryUtils}.
-	 * @param requiredType type the bean must match; can be an interface or superclass
-	 * @return an instance of the single bean matching the required type
-	 * @throws NoSuchBeanDefinitionException if no bean of the given type was found
-	 * @throws NoUniqueBeanDefinitionException if more than one bean of the given type was found
-	 * @throws BeansException if the bean could not be created
 	 * @since 3.0
 	 * @see ListableBeanFactory
 	 */